fatemehzakeri/KNN-Daily-30-m-Snow-Cover-Generation/README.md

 Acknowledgments
 - This research is a collaborative effort between Fatemeh Zakeri and Gregoire Mariethoz at the University of Lausanne.
 For detailed methodology and scientific background, refer to the included PDF document.

+- ## Python Implementation

+A Python implementation of the KNN algorithm is available in the `python/` folder.
+See `python/README_python.md` for details.